 In New Jersey, the parent of a minor child who was born in or has lived in the state for five years must get permission from the other parent or the courts before relocating out of state.
 Moves within the state also require permission or agreement if the new location is so far away that it requires a change in an existing child custody order or parenting plan.
 If the other parent will not sign a consent order, the parent who hopes to move with the child must file a motion in Superior Court.
 A non-custodial parent who wants to move out of New Jersey without the child, however, is not prevented from doing so.

 The custodial parent making a motion to remove a child or children to another state must show there is a good faith reason to move.
 Good faith reasons can include a good job in another state or remarriage to somebody who does not live in the state.
 The parent making the motion must also offer the court a reasonable plan for how the child and non-custodial parent will have parenting time so that they can maintain a strong relationship.
 The plan may require the custodial parent to give up most major holidays so that the non-custodial parent can have time and include transportation information.
 These days, a parenting schedule may incorporate other ways of communicating, such as set times to Skype, make telephone calls, or communicate via webcam.
 If you are a non-custodial parent opposing your child leaving New Jersey, you will need to reply to the motion by giving the court reasons why the child should not be removed from New Jersey.
+A child relocation lawyer in Monmouth County can help you build a strong case.
 Reasons often cited include limits on parenting time or concerns about the child's safety or health in the new state.